|SSM Cardinal Glennon Children's Medical Center|

-Alcohol is often involved in date rapes.
+Alcohol and drugs can play a role in date rapes.
 Drinking can loosen inhibitions, dull common sense, and — for some people — allow aggressive tendencies to surface.

-Drugs may also play a role.
-You may have heard about "date rape" drugs like rohypnol ("roofies"), gamma-hydroxybutyrate (GHB), and ketamine.
+Drugs can take away your ability to be in control or get help.
+You may have heard about "date rape" drugs like "roofies," GHB, and ketamine.
 Drugs like these can easily be mixed in drinks to make a person black out and forget things that happen.
-Both girls and guys who have been given these drugs report feeling paralyzed, having blurred vision, and lack of memory.
+Girls and guys who have been given these drugs say they felt paralyzed, had blurred vision, and couldn't remember things.

-The best defense against date rape is to try to prevent it whenever possible.
-Here are some things both girls and guys can do:
+The best defense against date rape is to try to prevent it.
+Here are some things you can do:

-Unfortunately, even if someone takes every precaution, date rape can still happen.
-If you're raped, here are some things that you can do:
+If you are raped, here are some things that you can do:

 Rape isn't just physically damaging — it can be emotionally traumatic as well.
 It may be hard to think or talk about something as personal as being raped by someone you know.
-But talking with a trained rape crisis counselor or other mental health professional can give you the right emotional attention, care, and support to begin the healing process.
+A trained rape crisis counselor or other mental health professional can give you the right care and support to begin the healing process.
 Working things through can help prevent lingering problems later on.

 Reviewed by: Michelle New, PhD, and Allan R. De Jong, MD